Will I have to capsize?

 For our higher-end courses we are more than happy for people to use any of their own equipment.
 We can however provide all specialist equipment, towlines, pumps, maps, charts, radios.

 Will I need transport?

-We have our own specialist six-seater vehicle that we use to transport our clients to venues.
-At certain times or if you are with a large group, you may need to transport yourself to the venue for the day.This is normally no more than 20 minutes drive.
+We have our own specialist vehicle that we use to transport our equipment to venues.
+At certain times or if you are with a large group, you may need to transport yourself to the venue for the day.This is normally no more than 30 minutes drive.
 We can, on arrangement, pick you up or drop you off at local stations and hotels.

 How do I book?

 Pick the course you want and then follow the link to Book Now.
 Alternatively contact us with your requirements.